pocha/terminal-codelearn/README.md

 This is a multi user bash Terminal web app done in Ruby using Reel server.
 This will only run on a linux platform.

 The server code is inside session. demo-app is the example front-end done in Rails that provides the Terminal webpage & also acts as proxy for the commands between the web page & the Terminal server.
-Typically you need the setup to delegate user information to the backend.
+Typically you need the setup to keep all the user level information at the backend.

 The purpose of this app is not to emulate a true Terminal.
 It is designed to let website owners give a web based Pseudo Terminal to their users to be able to run linux commands.